gilmation/i18n_examples/README.md

 * A diagram with some sample data
 * Commands to run in order to install and populate the sample database

-For each example there is a sub-directory which contains SQL scripts which:
+For each example there is a sub-directory which contains SQL scripts which

 * Create of a sample schema
 * Populate this schema with some example data